Upon successful completion of the course, students will receive an American Heart Association PALS Certification.

 About Course Options

-There are four PALS course options at our Oceanside location:
+There are five PALS course options at our Oceanside location:

 Mandatory Pre-Course Requirements

 The AHA requires all students taking PALS to complete the Pre-Course Self-Assessment and Precourse Work.